AVA Wines of Sonoma County: Carneros Wine Region

 From certain vantage points, much of the entire Sonoma portion of the AVA can be seen at once.
 The AVA’s western border is shared with the Sonoma Valley AVA, roughly along the spine of hills that divides the Cotati Valley (and Petaluma Gap area) from the Sonoma Creek watershed.

-The northern extent is marked by Napa Road on the outskirts of the city of Sonoma; the southern border is delineated partly by the NWP railroad tracks, but mainly by the wetlands and reclaimed hay fields bordering the San Pablo Bay.
+The northern extent is marked by Napa Road on the outskirts of the city of Sonoma; the southern border is delineated partly by the North West Pacific railroad tracks, but mainly by the wetlands and reclaimed hay fields bordering San Pablo Bay.

 Compared with Sonoma County’s other cool-climate AVAs, like the Sonoma Coast and Green Valley of the Russian River Valley, Carneros receives much less rainfall, and it’s farther from the Pacific Ocean.